Shutdown Remote Computer CMD [How To]

 PsShutdown.exe -u username -p password \\Remotecomputer

-If the above command running well, you see a message like the below-
+If the above command is running well, you will see a message like the one below-

 Remote computer is scheduled to reboot in 00.00.20.

-If you want to shut down your system to set a schedule time, just you need to use -t switch to specify the time in 24 hours format.
-If you shut down at 3:30 PM today and your command would be-
+If you want to shut down your system to set a scheduled time, you need to use -the switch to specify the time in a 24-hour format.
+If you shut down at 3:30 PM today, your command would be

 PsShutdown.exe -t 15:30 -u username -p password \\Remotecomputer